spatie/browsershot/README.md

     ->save($pathToImage);
 ```

-You can also set de size of the output image independently of the size of window.
+You can also set the size of the output image independently of the size of window.
 Here's how to resize a screenshot take with a resolution of 1920x1080 and scale that down to something that fits inside 200x200.

 ```php
 Browsershot::url('https://example.com')